Fish Wars: History

 In 1855, two years after Washington was split from the Oregon Territory, the government of Washington signed various treaties with local tribes to compel natives to move onto reservations.
 Under the Point No Point Treaty, tribes on the Kitsap and Olympic Peninsulas had most of their land ceded to the United States, but retained rights to their traditional fishing areas.
 Some tribes resisted the loss of their farmland, leading to a series of armed skirmishes known as the Puget Sound War.
 By the end of the conflict, and for the next several decades, most of the treaties were largely forgotten or routinely ignored.

 In 1916, the city of Tacoma donated 60,000 acres of land to the United States Army to build Fort Lewis.
 Two-thirds of the land came from the Nisqually reservation, including several miles of the Nisqually River.
 To preserve some of his traditional fishing areas, one of the residents of the reservation, Willy Frank Sr., bought a six-acre plot on the Nisqually River from Winthrop "Wint" Humphrey Bennett for $50 and moved his family to what would eventually be known as "Frank's Landing".
 For this act Willy Frank Sr. bestowed upon Winthrop the title of 'White Eagle.'

 In 1937, a federal court granted a petition to prevent the state of Washington from interfering with native fishing rights, but there was no enforcement of the decision.
 Local authorities continued to police the water and issue citations and arrests.

-In 1945, Willy Frank's 14-year-old son, Billy Frank, Jr., was arrested for fishing with a net.
+In 1945, Willy Frank's 14-year-old son, Billy Frank, Jr., was arrested for fishing off reservation.
 This would prove to be the first of many confrontations between the younger Frank and state authorities.
-Before selling 'Frank's Landing,' to Will Frank Sr., Winthrop Bennett would disallow authorities trespass through his land as they attempted to cite and remove Nisqually nets, requiring a warrant.
+Before selling 'Frank's Landing,' to Will Frank Sr., Winthrop Bennett would disallow authorities to trespass through his land as they attempted to cite and remove Nisqually nets, requiring a warrant.
 In such time as it took to acquire a warrant, Winthrop would warn the Nisqually to remove their nets.
 And for this act of aiding the Nisqually and Willy Frank Sr., Fort Lewis condemned the Bennett property for which Winthrop, his two sons John and Sam along with his daughter Sissy left the Nisqually River Valley, friends and neighbors, which included the Bragets and Brown families.